qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

 .. jupyter-input::

   exp.set_run_options(shots=1000,
-                      meas_level=MeasLevel.CLASSIFIED,
+                      meas_level=MeasLevel.CLASSIFIED)

-                      meas_return="avg")
+Consult the documentation of the run method of your specific backend type for valid options.

-Consult the documentation of :meth:`qiskit.execute_function` or the run method of your specific backend type for valid options.
+For example, see :meth:`qiskit_ibm_provider.IBMBackend.run` for IBM backends.

 Transpile options
 -----------------